jibsen/scv/README.md

 Details
 -------

+The user is responsible for passing pointers to valid `scv_vector` structures.
+The code contains assertions to help while debugging.

 To enable the code to work in general, independent of the type of objects stored in a particular `scv_vector`, functions for inserting and accessing elements take and return `void` pointers.